 Players should have no intentional or unwelcome physical contact with opposing players.
 Doing so will be considered unsportsmanlike conduct and it will be at the discretion of the referee to issue warnings or eject offending players.
 A player must make the referee aware if he or she feels any contact was unwarranted.

 Trash talking is permitted as long as it is not cruel, racially motivated, hateful, or a personal attack on another player.
 The trash talking should only be good natured and shall not be allowed to get out of hand.
 Threats of physical violence are in no way allowed.
 The team captain shall ensure that their players behave themselves.

 The pitcher must plant their foot on the pitching strip (in line with cone) as they wind-up to pitch.
 All pitches must be UNDERHANDED at a reasonable speed– no overhand or sidearm.
 When pitching, the ball must not be pitched with side spin or bounced.

 The ball must cross the plate within a foot on either side.
 The ball may not be more than 1 foot off the ground as it crosses the plate (bouncy).

 The pitcher must stay behind the pitching strip until the ball is kicked.
 All infielders must stay behind the imaginary line stretching from first to third base until the ball is kicked.
-Failure to do so results in a ball.
+Failure to do so results in a re-pitch.

 The catcher may field up to the plane of the home plate before the ball is kicked, however the catcher shall not interfere with the kicker in any way.
-Failure to abide by this rule results in a ball.
+Failure to abide by this rule results in a re-pitch.